matt8707/hass-config/README.md

 ### Media

 The idea is to conditionally display media player controls based on last active device such as [Apple TV](https://www.home-assistant.io/integrations/apple_tv/), [Playstation 4](https://www.home-assistant.io/integrations/ps4/), [Spotify](https://www.home-assistant.io/integrations/spotify/) or [Plex](https://www.home-assistant.io/integrations/plex/).
 If nothing is active then a poster of last downloaded movie/episode is shown ([Radarr](https://github.com/Radarr/Radarr)/[Sonarr](https://github.com/Sonarr/Sonarr)).
-But since tvOS 13 integration is broken atm im putting this as a **TODO**.
+But since tvOS 13 integration is broken atm I'm putting this as a **TODO**.